slowernews/wisdom-tldr/README.md

 chess gambits -- exchange material by position-time.

 > *'Go-Karts - Feel fast, are slow 747s - Feel slow, are fast Ship it! - Feels fast, is slow Test > *'Document it! - Feels slow, is fast.'*

--->
+> *'You overestimate what you can do in a year but underestimate what you can do in two or three decades.' -- Tony Robbins* -->